disneystreaming/smithy4s/modules/docs/markdown/04-codegen/01-customisation/14-managing-code-size.md

 As you run `compile` in your build tool, you can see that there are 428 files being compiled.
 Uh-oh.

-Those 428 files cover the entirety of Comprehend's [84 operations](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_Operations.html) and all the dataclasses supporting them.
+Those 428 files cover the entirety of Comprehend's [84 operations](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_Operations.html) and all the datatypes supporting them.
 But we don't need all of these operations - we only care about [DetectSentiment](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_DetectSentiment.html).

-### @only annotation
+### `@only` annotation

 To express exactly that, Smithy4s ships with a built-in annotation `smithy4s.meta#only`, which can be applied to operations (and **operations only**) that you would like to keep in generated code, along with all the other Smithy shapes they reference.